whoisdatacenter/Free-Domains-Database/Contributing/contribute.md

 Dear User,

-We hope you're finding our SERP tool useful! 🌐

 To ensure a fair and reliable service for everyone, please be aware that we have a limit on the number of API requests you can make within a certain time frame.
 If you've received a CAPTCHA from Google, it means you've reached this limit.

 Here's what you need to know: